vcl/vcl/modules/navigation/README.md

 Allows to build a hierarchical navigation by supporting three levels in total, which can be styled separately.

-The `vclNavigationHeading` can be used to create a header grouping a subset of the navigation items.
+The `navigation-heading` can be used to create a header grouping a subset of the navigation items.

 ## Usage